Evaluating if Pharmacy School is Worth the Investment

 Debt

-The American Association of the Colleges of Pharmacy (AACP) found that 2021 the average pharmacist's student loan debt was more than $170,000.
+The American Association of the Colleges of Pharmacy (AACP) found that in 2021, the average pharmacist's student loan debt was more than $170,000.
 While significantly less than medical school student loans, the financial aid awarded to pharmacy students must be paid back.
 The good news is that this student loan debt decreased slightly from 2020.
 The bad news is that this student loan debt decrease from the prior year was the first time such a decrease occurred in recent memory, and this decrease was only several thousand dollars.

 Compare this average student loan debt to around $150,000 in 2015.
 That is a $25,000 increase in debt in just six years.
 Looking back to 2010, the average student loan debt was $100,000.
 Over 11 years, the average student loan debt for a graduate of a PharmD program increased by $70,000.
 This is a highly significant increase.